rmarkus/WeatherStation/README.md

 # Weather Station
 esp32 based weather station, mqtt

+## concept
+* temp, humidity and pressure from bme280 module
+* rain sensor by a reed contact which resets the module

 ## Some notes on power consumption.

 during connect and mqtt send the esp takes around 100mA during 5 seconds.